matthewoestreich/js-randomness-predictor-rust/README.md

 ### Generation Context

-- You can't generate the initial sequence from the console in "browser tab A", and then generate the expected results from the console in a different browser tab. **Both the sequence and expected numbers should have bbeen generated in "browser tab A"**
+- You can't generate the initial sequence from the console in "browser tab A", and then generate the expected results from the console in a different browser tab. **Both the sequence and expected numbers should have been generated in "browser tab A"**
 - If you do `node -p "Array.from({ length: 4 }, Math.random)"` to generate the initial sequence, **you will have no way of verifying our predictions**.
 Instead, **you would need to enter the Node REPL *(because all generated random numbers would be from the same context)***
   - eg enter `$ node` from terminal, and then once in REPL `> Array.from({ length: 4 }, Math.random)` for initial sequence and `> Array.from({ length: 10 }, Math.random)` for expected results.